VAMDC/Jupyter_notebooks/README.md

-# Jupyter_notebooks
+# Jupyter notebooks for VAMDC
-Computational notebooks to extract data from the VAMDC infrastructure
+This repository contains computational notebooks implementing VAMDC functionalities to interact with the VAMDC infrastructure and for extracting/processing data